Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-with the observed waveform $h$ and putative template $h^{\prime}$.
-Note that the template waveform $h^{\prime}$ is calculated with absence of ultralight axion effect, and the match is equal to the SNR degradation in Ref.~\cite{Eda:2013gg}.
-By contrast, the observed waveform $h$ is modified when considering the existence of axion cloud.
-With larger modification in realistic waveform, the match $\mathbb{M} $ becomes smaller, and then it is more easier to distinguish $h$ from $h^{\prime}$.
-In this letter, we employ the method derived from Ref.~\cite{Cutler:2007mi}, and then for GW signal with SNR $ \rho $, one takes the following criterion to distinguish them
+With larger modification in realistic waveform, the match $\mathbb{M} $ becomes smaller, and then it is easier to distinguish $h$ from $h^{\prime}$.
+Here, we employ the method in Ref.~\cite{Cutler:2007mi}, and for GW signal with SNR $ \rho $, one takes the following criterion to distinguish two waveforms

 where $D$ is the number of estimated parameters.
-In this way, it is straightforward to calculate the critical value of SNR for detecting the phase shift induced by ultralight axion effect with space-borne GW observatory.
-Eq.~\eqref{crit} also indicates that the detectability depends on both the difference between two waveforms and the intensity of GW signal.
+For TianQin and LISA, typically $D=10$.
+Then we can calculate the critical value of SNR for detecting the phase shift induced by ultralight axion at LISA and TianQin.

+Therefore, in order to detect the axion effect, the necessary condition is that the SNR should be larger than the critical value ($ \sqrt{D/[2(1-\mathbb{M})]} $).
+Besides that, for convenience, we assume that the SNR threshold to claim a detection of GW signal for both TianQin and LISA is about $ 8 $ for a NS-BH-like source.
+Notice that, when the critical value of SNR to detect the axion effect is smaller than the SNR threshold value to detect the GW signals, it can be interpreted the axion effect is significant and the phase shift is observable as long as the GW signals can be detected by the detector.